pbl64k/coursera-progfun-faqs/week3-a3-objsets-faq.md

 **I'd like to use `foreach` in my solution.
 May I?**

 Not really. `foreach` doesn't evaluate to anything useful, so the only way to use it would be resorting to side effects, which is something we're trying to keep away from in this class.
+Therefore, any solution using `foreach` is likely to be penalized by the grader.

 **I don't get `filterAcc`.
 What's it for?**